adari-git1/resume_scorer/README.md

-# Find out the missing keywords in your resume from the job description.
+# Missing keywords in your resume from the job description.
 # Why?
 While I was applying for jobs every day, I would verify if my resume was a good fit for each position.
 Then I would compare my resume with the job description, but this process was often quite time-consuming.
 Thus, as a data engineer, I aimed to streamline this issue and developed a concept to automate it.